How to Prepare for and Conduct an Interview

 The key to hiring the correct employee that can help you as a manager achieve your personal and Company objective is to ensure that you get the most relevant information from the Interviews conducted.

 Preparing properly for the Interview will allow you to gain all the key information required to make the most accurate decision on each Interviewee, ensuring that you hire the best talent to meet your recruitment requirements.

-As with many tasks within business, good planning and preparation is vital to ensure the optimum outcome.
-When recruiting, once at Interview stage you should have effectively pre-screened your applicants to ensure that you are only meeting candidates with the relevant / transferable skills to succeed within the specific role.
+As with many tasks within business, good planning and preparation are vital to ensure the optimum outcome.
+When recruiting, once at the Interview stage you should have effectively pre-screened your applicants to ensure that you are only meeting candidates with the relevant/transferable skills to succeed within the specific role.

 Ensure that you know exactly what the position entails by developing a detailed job description, to include the following:

 - An overview of the position and the primary objective of the role

 - The key responsibilities of the job holder

 - The specific skills, experience or knowledge applicants require to conduct the role

 - The relevant behaviours candidates must demonstrate in order to be successful in the role